Our impact in 2018

 The Giufà Project – a collaboration between artists, young people and creative organisations across Europe to explore the theme of migration – involved a summer residency with 14 participants from across Europe coming together with 32 local young people to create and share art.
 Participants will return to Battle on Saturday 20 October for a performance as part of the Battle Festival.

 We are creating a new community opera for spring 2019, entitled Agreed, which will be performed four times on our main stage, including one schools performance.
 Earlier this year we auditioned 180 local people for this new work (the biggest response to an open audition we have had for a community opera), and 81 have been offered chorus places.
 The piece has been composed by Howard Moody and directed by Simon Iorio.
 For the first time, we will collaborate with the Orchestra of the Age of Enlightenment (OAE) for a main stage community opera.
 The theme of Agreed is around divisions in society caused by fear.
-The story of Agreed will build on the legacy of a combination of commissions from our education department over the last three years, which have all explored global themes of migration, displacement and divisions in society.
+The story of Agreed will build on the legacy of a combination of commissions from our Learning & Engagement department over the last three years, which have all explored global themes of migration, displacement and divisions in society.

 ‘‘It was mesmerising, thought-provoking and very moving.
 I cried and I know I was not alone.
 A fantastic production that needs to be done to a wider audience.
 It was a triumph!’
 Audience member